Palashio/libra/README.md

   3. Learning Rate
   4. Activation Functions

-In order to ensure that the tuned models accuracy is robust, every model is ran multiple times and the accuracy is averaged.
-This ensures that the model configuration is truly the best.
+In order to ensure that the tuned models accuracy is robust, every model is run multiple times and the accuracies are averaged.
+This ensures that the model configuration is optimal.

-You can just specify what type of network you want to tune.
-It will identify your target model from the models dictionary using another instruction algorithm.
+You can just specify what type of network you want to tune — it will identify your target model from the `models` dictionary using another instruction algorithm.

-**NOTE: Tuning for CNN's is very memory intensive, and should not be done frequently. **
+NOTE: Tuning for CNN's is **very** memory intensive, and should not be done frequently.

 ### Plotting ###
 All plots are stored during runtime.
 This function plots all generated graphs for your current client object on one pane.